brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 > that.
 I am trying to contact someone at Florida Tech for a couple of weeks
 > now, but I couldn't get a hold of anyone from the administration.
 >
-> We actually have 10 available spots for the Summer Internship pProgram at
+> We actually have 10 available spots for the Summer Internship Program at
 > Embraer and we are looking for students like you.
 Could you send me your
 > resume and if you have more colleagues looking for internship opportunities in
 > IT, please let me know.